cal-cs184/proj-webpage-template/README.md

 ## Adding Project Webpages

-HTML files for each of the 5 projects have been created already but contain no actual content yet.
-Once you edit these files, the links on the main page should take you
+There are 5 folders, one for each project.
+Each contains an index.html file.
+When the links from the mainpage are clicked, these files will be loaded, so edit these to add your project webpages.